EdgarSantiago93/fitfight/README.md

 # Fitfight
-My group of friends started working out, to make it more interesting, we decided to put in place rules and a point system that ultimately decided who would be the winner.

-- Every member must log at least 30 mins of active exercise
-- Theres an entry fee
-- They must prove their participation by uploading:
-    - A photo of themselves with the day's unique pose, if no entry has been submitted yet, they get to choose one.
-    - (optional) A photo of their fitness tracker
-    - (optional) Log their active minutes and active calories
+My group of friends and I have started a fun workout challenge with rules and a point system to determine the winner.
+To participate, every member must log at least 30 minutes of active exercise and pay an entry fee.
+They must prove their participation by submitting a photo of themselves with the day's unique pose (or choose one if no other entry has been submitted yet), and they may also include a photo of their fitness tracker and log their active minutes and calories.

-- This system is somewhat based on the ```proof of work``` premise, every node(member) must prove that certain amount of effort has been expended.
-Verifiers can subsequently confirm this with little effort by voting (👍 or 👎) on each others entries.
-- Each member decides if the entry in question is valid or not
-- Every day at 00:05 a cron job is ran to count the votes for and against for each entry and validates them accordingly
+This system operates on the ```proof of work``` principle where every member must demonstrate a certain amount of effort.
+Verifiers can easily validate the entries by voting "👍" or "👎" on each other's submissions.
+The members will decide if each entry is valid or not.
+Every day, a cron job runs at 00:05 to tally the votes and validate the entries, awarding a point to each ```validated``` entry.

-- A point is awarded to a ```validated``` entry
-- At the end of each month, whomever has accrued more points is declared the winner
-- Theres a jackpot plus a difference-of-points reward system eg.
-    - John places 1st with 10 points -> gets the jackpot
-    - Andrew places 4th with 6 points -> pays John ```(10-6) * $10 = $40```
+At the end of each month, the member with the most points will be declared the winner and receive the jackpot.
+There's also a difference-of-points reward system in place, for example, if John places first with 10 points, he gets the jackpot, and if Andrew places fourth with 6 points, he pays John $40 ```(calculated as (10-6) * $10)```.

+In case of a tie in points, the system will determine the winner by considering the member with the most number of votes.
+If there's still a tie, the average time of the entries will be taken into account and the member with the earliest time will be declared the winner.

 ## Technical
 This project was created as an experiment / something fun for my friends/ a great way of learning a new framework